mrisher/smtp-sts/mta-sts.md

 field:

-1. `enforce`: In this mode, sending MTAs MUST NOT deliver the message to hosts which fail MX matching or certificate validation.
+1. `enforce`: In this mode, sending MTAs MUST NOT deliver the message to hosts which fail MX matching or certificate validation, or do not support STARTTLS.

 2. `testing`: In this mode, sending MTAs which also implement the TLSRPT specification [@!I-D.ietf-uta-smtp-tlsrpt] merely send a report indicating